-- Ensuring that their child attends school regularly and punctually unless prevented from doing so by illness or attendance at a medical appointment. - Contacting the school office on the first morning of absence. - Informing the school in advance of any medical appointments in school time.
+- Ensuring that their child attends school regularly and punctually unless prevented from doing so by illness or attendance at a medical appointment. - Contacting the school office on the first morning of absence by 9.00 a.m. - Informing the school in advance of any medical appointments in school time.
 For the absence to be recorded as a medical absence we do require evidence from the doctor or dentist.
-(Appointment card/letter) - Making requests for authorised absence in term time, only if absolutely necessary as these are not automatically authorised. - Talking to the school as soon as possible about any child's reluctance to come to school so that problems can be quickly identified and dealt with.
+(Appointment card/letter) - Making requests for authorised absence in term time, only if absolutely necessary as these are not automatically authorised. - Talking to the school as soon as possible about any child's reluctance to come to school so that problems can be quickly identified and dealt with. - Working with the Attendance Officer/ Family Support Coordinator to ensure children attend school regularly, share issues or worries early and engage with any support or advice offered to promote good attendance.